Landixbtw/DBB/README.md

-A Bot I wrote to learn python and get into Programming.
-You are able to make "codes" for people to claim the respective roles.
-Right now Onlyfans and Bestfans platforms are featured.

 <h1>!!!
 Do Not take this project to serious !!!</h1>

+This Bot I wrote to learn python and get into Programming.
+You are able to make "codes" for people to claim the respective roles.
+Two plattforms are features and propably none will follow.

 I just made it for fun/ for a friend who runs a Discord server and who benefited from this.

-As far as I am concerned I will develope this bot and improve upon it mostly behind the scenes with all time availability.
-Also maybe a command to change the language just for fun.
-And a feature that will take the role from the user after 1 Month
+As far as I am concerned I wont develope this bot any further since basically all that is needed is there.

 Right now the bot features 7 Commands visible for Admins.
 And 2 for users.
 Following are visible for everyone: